panoply/esthetic/readme.md

 # @liquify/prettify

-Liquid Language formatting support that provides beatification capabilities in various languages that are coupled with Liquid.
-Prettify leverages the [Sparser](https://github.com/unibeautify/sparser) lexing engine and its parse approach has been adapted from the distributed source code of [PrettyDiff](https://github.com/prettydiff/prettydiff).
+Liquid Language formatting support that provides beatification capabilities in various languages.
+Prettify leverages the [Sparser](https://github.com/unibeautify/sparser) lexers and its parse/beautification approach has been adapted from the distributed source code of [PrettyDiff](https://github.com/prettydiff/prettydiff).
 In addition, Prettify streamlines some input to [Prettier](https://prettier.io/) when dealing with embedded code regions (like frontmatter) or for handling languages like markdown.

 ### Supported Languages

 Prettify supports beautification of Liquid together with several other languages.

+- HTML
+- CSS
+- SCSS
+- LESS
+- JavaScript
+- TypeScript
+- JSX
+- TSX
+- JSON
+- YAML

+### Supported Languages with Liquid

-- Liquid + HTML.
+- Liquid + HTML
-- Liquid + CSS, SCSS and LESS
+- Liquid + CSS/SCSS/LESS
-- Liquid + JavaScript and TypeScript
+- Liquid + JavaScript/TypeScript
-- Liquid + JSX and TSX
+- Liquid + JSX/TSX
-- Markdown + Frontmatter
-- JSON (No Liquid)
-- YAML (No Liquid)

 # Install